Coltejer Building

-The Coltejer Building is the tallest building in Medellín, Colombia and the tenth-tallest in Colombia (as of 2016).
+The Coltejer Building is the tallest building in Medellín, Colombia and the tenth-tallest in Colombia as of 2016.
 It was completed in 1972.
 Coltejer is one of the most important textile companies in Colombia, and the largest textile complex in Latin America.
 It was founded in Medellín by Alejandro Echavarría on October 22, 1907.

 Building history

 Colombia began a skyscraper building era in the 1960s in Medellín.
 The Coltejer Building was designed by architects Raúl Fajardo, Aníbal Saldarriaga, Germán Samper, and Jorge Manjarres.
 Its construction required the demolition of the art nouveau Edificio Gonzalo Mejía which contained the Junín Theatre and the Hotel Europa.

-With a height of 175 m, the Coltejer Building was the fourth-tallest building in Colombia.
+With a height of 175 m, the Coltejer Building was the fourth-tallest building in Colombia, and was the tallest building in South America at the time of its completion.
 It is said to resemble a sewing machine needle, representing the textile company after which it is named.